light-ripple/Ripple-Auto-Installer/README.md

 |4|[![](https://github.com/light-ripple/Ripple-Auto-Installer/blob/master/X/pass.svg)](https://github.com/uniminin)| Centos

 ### Contact
-You can add me on Discord or join my discord server and ask for help.
+You can ~~add me on Discord or~~ join my discord server and ask for help but don't expect us to create a server for youself.
 * My Discord:`uniminin#5959`
 * Discord Server: <a href=https://discord.gg/qyD3sPe>Developer I/O</a>